-When granted discretionary authority to manage accounts, VFA will generally delegate to its subadvisers the responsibility to vote proxies, unless the client has explicitly reserved the authority for itself.
+When granted discretionary authority to manage accounts, VFA will delegate to its subadvisers the responsibility to vote proxies, unless the client has explicitly reserved the authority for itself.
+Any responsibility VFA has to vote proxies for the products/accounts included in this Brochure has been delegated to VFA's subadvisers.
 The subadvisers may delegate to an unaffiliated third-party vendor the responsibility to review proxy proposals, make voting recommendations and cast votes.
-VFA seeks (or as applicable, requires its subadvisers to seek) to make voting decisions solely in the best interests of its clients and to enhance the economic value of the underlying portfolio securities held in its clients' accounts.
+VFA requires its subadvisers to seek to make voting decisions solely in the best interests of its clients and to enhance the economic value of the underlying portfolio securities held in its clients' accounts.